reconilyas/web-fundamentals-notes/Web-Fundamentals/How-the-Web-Works.md

 # IP Address

-An IP address is a unique identifier assigned to devices connected to a network.
+An IP address is a unique identifier assigned to a device connected to a network.

-It allows devices to communicate with each other over the Internet.
+It enables communication between devices over the Internet.

 ---